How To Get Your Kids to Talk to You

 4. Stay true to your word

 Kids may need help with intervention and they also may have very strong feelings about what they do—or do not—want you to do.
-You’ll need to hash out the specifics together but whatever you agree on, stay true to your word.
-For example, if you say that you will not talk to a parent yet, then don’t talk to the parent yet!
+You’ll need to hash out the specifics together depending on the situation, but whatever you agree on, stay true to your word.
+For example, if your kid is having trouble with another kid and you say that you will not talk to that kid’s parent yet, then don’t talk to the parent yet!
 As with any relationship, breaking trust is not good.

 5. Share why the conversation is important to you...even if—especially if—it means sharing some of your own stumbles